jonnonz1/nz-statute-book/acts/public/1987/parental-leave-and-employment-protection-act-1987.md

   (a) for 1 continuous period not exceeding 26 weeks; or (b) if part of the entitlement is transferred under section 71E, for 1 continuous period per person, so long as the 2 continuous periods do not together exceed 26 weeks.
 (2) This section is subject to section 71DA(5)﻿(b) (which applies to a person who becomes entitled to a preterm baby payment while receiving a parental leave payment).
+(3) Any week in relation to which a preterm baby payment is made to a person is in addition to, and must not be counted when determining, the duration of parental leave payment under this section.

 ### 71K Start of parental leave payment
 (1) A parental leave payment in respect of a child is payable for a period that begins—